 105 Walnut Avenue

-Inspired by the offerings from local farmers and provisioners, Soif’s cuisine shows California air with super, seasonal dishes, all paired with local and exotic wines (and a great burger!).
-A cozy, new bar offers cocktails in addition to the best wine selection in town, The bottle shop next door provides a world-class selection of wines and a welcoming seating area for sipping and tasting.
+Inspired by the offerings from local farmers and provisioners, executive chef Tom McNary’s cuisine shows California flair with super, seasonal dishes, all paired with local and exotic wines (and a great burger!).
+A cozy, new bar offers cocktails in addition to the best wine selection in town.
+The bottle shop next door provides a world-class selection of wines and a welcoming seating area for sipping and tasting.
 Raw oysters and live jazz every Monday.
-Open M– 5–9pm, F–Sa 5–10pm.
-Retail Shop & wine bar opens at noon Tu–Sa, and at 5pm Mondays.
+Open Su–Th 5–9pm, F–Sa 5–10pm.
+Wine bar opens noon Tu–Sa, 5pm Su–M.

 West End Tap & Kitchen